danbev/learning-iot/README.md

 SCL -+    +  +  +  +  +  +  +  +  +             +  +  +  +  +  +  +  +  +  +-------
      |    |  |  |  |  |  |  |  |  |             |  |  |  |  |  |  |  |  |  |
      +----+--+--+--+--+--+--+--+--+-------------+--+--+--+--+--+--+--+--+--+
+                                        ↑
                                    (between frame the clock is low)
 ```
 The clock pulses are supposed to show that they are in the middle of each bit
-and that the peripheral should read then to get the most accurate
+and that the peripheral should read at the point to get the most accurate
 reading/sampling.

 Now, each peripheral will detect this pulling low of SDA and read the address
 frame.

+If none of the peripherals match the address, that is SDA has not been pulled
+low,  then they all leave the SDA unchanged and the master will consider this
+an NACK and the controller will send the stop bit.

 #### Clock streching
 Is a way for the peripheral to signal that it needs a little more time to